rcarmo/azure-docker-swarm-cluster/README.md

 There are several things that can be done to improve upon this:

+* Use the instance metadata endpoint at http://169.254.169.254 to assess instance state
 * Ensure this works with multiple masters (cursory testing suggests it works just fine, although it can be fiddly for agents to re-try connecting to up to 5 possible masters, etc.)
 * Strengthen the token exchange mechanism (adding SSL and/or a shared `nonce` to the registration/draining URLs is left as an exercise to the reader)
 * Find ways to nudge Swarm into re-balancing the load between nodes (there are already multiple approaches for this in the [Docker][d] issue list - (re)tagging might be the simplest)